daisygunn/heiwa-gallery/README.md

 I have tested this project manually myself and have also had it peer-reviewed & tested by friends and family on multiple devices and screen sizes.

+For all user story testing please view the manual testing document below:

 [MANUAL TESTING](MANUAL-TESTING.md)

 ### Automated Testing

 [UNIT TESTS](UNIT-TESTING.md)

 I have used the Coverage library throughout testing to keep track of how much of my Python code was covered by the tests I had written.
-From running the coverage report my website has  of my code tested.
+From running the coverage report my website has 74% of my code tested.
 The remaining code is covered by manual testing.

 To generate your own coverage report from the command line: